Petrinja: Name

 The name of Petrinja has its roots in Greek πέτρα - pétra, meaning "stone" through Latin petrus.
+Another possibility is that Petrinja was named after the church of St. Peter from the time of the Diocese of Sisak.
 It is said that the town existed in Roman era in the area of Zrinska Gora, which is very rich in stone.

+Climate

+Since records began in 1981, the highest temperature recorded at the local weather station was 39.1 C, on 14 August 2003.
+The coldest temperature was -27.6 C, on 12 January 1985.

 History

 Middle Ages

-West of Petrinja is Petrova gora (Peter's mountain), site of the 1097 Battle of Gvozd Mountain between King Petar Svačić of Croatia and Coloman of Hungary.
+West of Petrinja is Petrova gora (Peter's mountain), site of the 1097 Battle of Gvozd Mountain between King Petar Snačić of Croatia and Coloman of Hungary.

 The first written record of Petrinja as an inhabited settlement is the one about the benefits awarded to the inhabitants of Petrinja by the Slavonian duke Koloman in 1240.
 This old medieval Petrinja belongs to the time of warring with the Ottoman Empire.

 16th and 17th centuries

 The old fortress was abandoned and destroyed in 1543, to prevent it from coming under Ottoman control.
 In 1592, Petrinja was given a new location with the construction and building of an Ottoman fortress at the confluence of the Petrinjčica and Kupa rivers.
 The fortress was to serve the Ottomans in their offensives in central Croatia, such as the 1593 battle of Sisak.

 On August 10, 1594, the fortress was first liberated by the Croatian army.
 Therefore, August 10 has become the day of gratitude towards God and St. Lawrence, and this saint has been chosen for the patron saint of the parish and the town of Petrinja.
 Over time, Petrinja attracted craftsmen and merchants whose arrival marks the beginning of the town's development.

 In the year 1773, Austrian empress Maria Theresa decided that Petrinja was to be a craft guild center for the entire territory of the Military Frontier.